datafold/vhol-demo/README.md

 dbt build --target prod
 ```

-5. Commit your changes and push to your remote repository
+5. After you've updated the files for `TODO`s, commit your changes and push to your remote repository

 6. Run the below to switch branches and test your CI pipelines